IanU26/IanU26/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there - I'm Ian<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I am a recent UCLA graduate with a B.S. in physics.
 I am looking to enter the tech space as a software engineer.
-Here I practice writing code and post it as I learn more and more about computer science.
+Here I practice writing code and post it as I learn more about computer science.
 I also have some repositories that include a bit of the work I did at UCLA in the areas of particle physics and coherent diffractive imaging.
 Feel free to reach out to me for anything related to my projects here!
 Ianulrich25@gmail.com
 Pronouns: He/Him
 ### Programming Experience